-Luckily, your investment options are limitless.
+Your investment options are almost limitless.
 Unfortunately, it’s a little trickier to figure out where to stash your money because there are so many options.
 Determining which direction you’d like to go might require an in-depth risk and goal evaluation on your part.
-So, with that, here’s (yet another) avenue to consider: Why not add corporate bonds to your portfolio?
+Here’s an avenue to consider — why not add corporate bonds to your portfolio?
+Learning how to buy corporate bonds can help you and your business diversify.

 Buying a Corporate Bond: Step by Step